wso2/docs-choreo-dev/en/docs/monitoring-and-insights/usage-insights.md

-# Choreo Insights Overview
+# Insights Overview

-Choreo Insights provides comprehensive insights into the APIs created within both the on-prem API Manager and Choreo platform.
-This powerful tool offers multiple insights, including API traffic, error rates, and latency, enabling users to monitor and optimize API performance effectively.
+Choreo provides comprehensive insights into APIs created within both the on-premises API Manager and the Choreo platform.
+Choreo insights provide a range of metrics, including API traffic, error rates, and latency, allowing you to monitor and optimize API performance effectively.

-Key features include:
+With Choreo insights, you can:

-- **API Traffic Analysis**: Monitor the volume of requests and responses to understand usage patterns.
+- **Analyze API traffic**: Monitor the volume of requests and responses to understand usage patterns.
-- **Error Tracking**: Identify and analyze errors to improve API reliability.
+- **Track errors**: Identify and analyze errors to improve API reliability.
-- **Latency Monitoring**: Measure and optimize the response times of your APIs.
+- **Monitor latency**: Measure and optimize the response times of your APIs.
-- **Reporting Capabilities**: Generate detailed reports to keep stakeholders informed and support data-driven decision-making.
+- **Generate reports**: Generate detailed reports to keep stakeholders informed and support data-driven decision-making.
-- **Alerts**: Set up alerts for specific events or thresholds to stay proactive in managing API performance.
+- **Configure alerts**: Set up alerts for specific events or thresholds to proactively manage API performance.
-- **Granular Insights**: Obtain detailed information application-wise, API-wise, and user-wise for more targeted analysis.
+- **Obtain granular insights**: Obtain detailed information on a per-application, per-API, and per-user basis for more targeted analysis.
-- **Drill Down Capabilities**: Dive deeper into data for thorough examination and root cause analysis.
+- **Drill down into data**: Dive deeper into data to perform root cause analysis.

-By leveraging these insights, businesses can make informed decisions to enhance their API strategies and overall digital transformation initiatives.
+By leveraging these insights, businesses can make informed decisions to enhance their API strategies and drive their digital transformation initiatives forward.

-## Access the Insights page
+## View insights

-To open the **Usage Insights** page, access the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/), and click **Usage Insights** in the left navigation menu.
+To view usage insights, go to the [Choreo Console](https://console.choreo.dev/) and click **Usage Insights** in the left navigation menu.

-When the selected environment is a Choreo environment and the user views insights at the organization level, the following considerations apply:
+If you are viewing insights on the Choreo platform at the organization level, note the following:

-- **Permission-Based Access**: Logged-in users can only view insights if they have permission to access the respective component or project.
+- **Permission-based access**: Signed-in users can only view insights for components or projects that they have permission to access.
-- **Data Exclusion**: Insights will not include data about components the user does not have access to, nor will it include data related to deleted components.
+- **Data exclusion**: Insights exclude data from components you cannot access and the data related to deleted components.
-- **Comprehensive View Requirements**: To view insights for all components, including deleted ones, across the organization regardless of project visibility, users need the `View Organization Insights` permission under `OBSERVABILITY-MANAGEMENT` with the mapping level defined at the `Organization` level.
+- **Comprehensive view permission**: To view insights for all components, including deleted ones, across the organization regardless of project visibility, you must have the `View Organization Insights` permission under `OBSERVABILITY-MANAGEMENT` with the mapping level defined at the `Organization` level.
-- **Admin Role**: By default, only users with the admin role have the `View Organization Insights` permission and can view organization-wide insights.
+- **Admin role**: Users with the admin role have the `View Organization Insights` permission by default and can view organization-wide insights.
-- **Configuring Permissions**: For detailed steps on configuring permissions, refer to the [Control Access in the Choreo Console](/choreo/docs/administer/control-access-in-the-choreo-console/).
+- **Configuring permissions**: For detailed steps on configuring permissions, see [Control Access in the Choreo Console](/choreo/docs/administer/control-access-in-the-choreo-console/).

 By ensuring proper permissions are set, organizations can manage access to insights effectively while maintaining data security and relevance.

-## Analyzing statistics
+## Analyze statistics

 Once you access the **Usage Insights** page, you can access the following subpages.